9 Real Estate Agents Who Really Get Twitter Right

 Debbie Drummond retweets, engages with others and uses scheduling tools to tweet.

 She has an active real estate blog (since 2011) that she regularly updates and keeps her as a great source of real estate information.

-Debbie also has a great follow ratio with over 7,000 followers on the social network.
-People love to follow when one shares relevant information.
+Debbie also has a great follow ratio with over 12,000 followers on the social network.
+People love to follow when one shares relevant information as she does.

 - Engage with others and network.
-Just tools like Just Retweet and Triberr if you have a blog.
+Just tools like Viral Content Buzz and Triberr if you have a blog.
 If you don’t have a real estate blog, get one!

 - Share relevant content to help buyers and sellers along the way buying or selling a home.

 - Be consistent.
-Use tools like the Buffer or Hootsuite to save time and yet grow a presence at the same time.
+Use tools like the Buffer, Hootsuite or my favorite Agorapulse to save time and yet grow a presence at the same time.